-Pursuant to RCW 90.58.210, any person who fails to conform to the terms of a permit issued under this Program or who undertakes development on the shorelines of the state without first obtaining any permit required under this Program shall be subject to a civil penalty not to exceed one thousand dollars for each violation.
+Pursuant to RCW 90.58.210, any person who fails to conform to the terms of a permit issued under this Program or who undertakes development on the shorelines of the state without first obtaining any permit required under this Program shall be subject to a civil penalty above the amount prescribed by Title 26 TCC, but not to exceed one thousand dollars for each violation.
 Each permit violation or each day of continued development without a required permit shall constitute a separate violation.
+Notwithstanding appeal deadlines in 20.60.060, a person may challenge a civil penalty within thirty days from the date of receipt of the penalty.